deepinv/deepinv/docs/source/deepinv.physics.rst

 Compressive operators
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 The field of compressed sensing initially suggested to use white Gaussian or Bernoulli random vectors.
-These operators are implented in the following functions.
+These operators are implemented in the following functions.

 .. autosummary::
    :toctree: stubs